What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | OPT | Cannot continue working after OPT expires | Depends on remaining OPT time |

-| STEM OPT | Extra time available, but will eventually expire | Moderate |
+| STEM OPT | Still have extra time, but will eventually expire | Medium |

 | CPT | Cannot continue after semester ends | Higher |

-| Existing H-1B (employer change) | Can continue working for current employer | Lower |
+| Existing H-1B (changing employers) | Can continue working for current employer | Lower |

-| Cap-exempt H-1B | Not subject to cap limitations, no lottery needed | Not applicable |
+| Cap-exempt H-1B | Not subject to cap; no lottery needed | Not applicable |

-Alternative Paths Overview #
+Alternative Pathways Overview #

-| Path | Type | Employer Needed | Lottery Needed | Threshold | Timeline |
+| Pathway | Type | Employer Required | Lottery Required | Threshold | Timeline |

 |---|---|---|---|---|---|